-7.2.1 cubic
+8.2.1 cubic

 The cubic operation creates a fixed simple-cubic lattice within a specified bounds, and of a specified mass.
-The lower bound for the generation of the crystal is (0,0,0), and the upper bound is given by the

->bounds x="someval y="someval" z="someval"/>".
-The cube side-length is set via the "A" spacing value.
-Only a single mass can be assigned for all points, as there all points in a simple-cubic lattice are self-similar under translation (i.e. there is only one unique location in the crystal).
-The index must be (000).
+The lower bound for the repetition of the crystal is (0,0,0), and the upper bound is given by the bounds x="someval y="someval" z="someval"/>".
+The cube unit-cell length is set via the "A" spacing value.
+Only a single mass can be assigned for all points, as all points in a simple-cubic lattice are self-similar under translation (i.e. there is only one unique location in the crystal).
+The index must be (000) for the mass definition.